-- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer. - Loosen the handle knobs until you can move the upper handle freely. - 2.
+- Do not damage the cables when folding or unfolding the handle. - If a cable is damaged, contact an Authorized Service Dealer.

+- 1. Remove the electric-start button (electric-start model only). - 2.
+Loosen the handle knobs until you can move the upper handle freely. - 3.
 Fold the upper handle forward as shown in Figure 33.